r-lib/prettycode/inst/README.markdown

 ## Usage

-Just load the package and start printing functions to the screen.
+Just call `prettycode::prettycode()` and start printing functions to the screen.
 Long functions are automatically paged using the default pager.

 ![](/inst/screenshot.png)